fluxcd/flagger/docs/gitbook/install/flagger-install-on-eks-appmesh.md

 ### Create a Kubernetes cluster

 In order to create an EKS cluster you can use [eksctl](https://eksctl.io).
-Eksctl is an open source command-line utility made by Weaveworks in collaboration with Amazon, it’s a Kubernetes-native tool written in Go.
+Eksctl is an open source command-line utility made by Weaveworks in collaboration with Amazon.

 On MacOS you can install eksctl with Homebrew: